 First impressions matter, so make sure the design is clean, professional, and smart.
 It can still be stylish or funky, if that’s your thing, but it shouldn’t look amateurish or confusing.

 Your home base is where you post content to answer your readers’ questions, give them interesting tips, and help solve their annoying problems.

 When someone wants to know more about you, this is where you send them.

 Your home base is a content marketing tool, which means you need to be communicating primarily with customers, not with other experts in your topic.

 Don’t just pontificate to show what you know — tie your news and opinions back to how those things affect your customers.

 2. Who’s the face of your business?

-If you want to use social networking platforms like Twitter, Google+, or Facebook, you need a human face to make your social media marketing work.
+If you want to use social networking platforms like Twitter, Facebook, or LinkedIn, you need a human face to make your social media marketing work.